Consular Report of Death of a U.S. Citizen Abroad

 - Generally used in legal proceedings in the United States as proof of death;

-- Based on the foreign death certificate, and cannot be completed until the foreign death certificate is issued (This can be up to four-to-six weeks, depending on the country).
+- Based on the foreign death certificate, and cannot be completed until the foreign death certificate is issued (This can take as long as four-to-six weeks, depending on the country).

 What is a Foreign Death Certificate?